bellepmshen/translator_ChatGPT/README.md

     - Output:
         - before directory: This directory will be created once you run main.ipynb and it stores the break-down paragraphs txt files BEFORE translation.
         - after directory: his directory will be created once you run main.ipynb and it stores the break-down paragraphs txt files AFTER translation.
 The filename 'merge_translation.txt' is the file you'd like to see after translation.
+4. same steps for using extract_text_all.py, translator_all.py, main_all.ipynb

 ## Notes: